 WooCommerce Versus Shopify

-After reading the previous section, if money is your concern, then WooCommerce is certainly the best option.
-However, sometimes this is not always the case.
+After reading the previous section, WooCommerce is undoubtedly the best option if money is your concern.
+However, sometimes this is only sometimes the case.
 WooComerce can be hard to use.
-You could be creating a new product and not realise that you are creating other pages or URLs on the site.
-Overall, the time taken to manage WoCommerce can be twice that of the simplicity that comes with using a Shopify e-comm platform.
-When it comes to WordPress vs Shopify, make sure that you do your research.
-Shopify is by far the quickest platform to configure and get up and running, but expect to pay growing monthly costs for adding features.
+You could be creating a new product and need to realize that you are making other pages or URLs on the site.
+Overall, the time taken to manage WoCommerce can be twice that of the simplicity of using a Shopify e-comm platform.
+When it comes to WordPress vs. Shopify, make sure that you do your research.
+Shopify is the quickest platform to configure and get up and running, but expect to pay growing monthly costs for adding features.